lambdaclass/concrete/ROADMAP.md

 assumed, and what changed?" without reading compiler internals.

-Done when: `concrete audit`, semantic diff, and an artifact viewer cover the four graduated flagships and one package-scale example.
+Done when: `concrete audit`, semantic diff, and an artifact viewer cover the five graduated flagships and one package-scale example.

 1. Stabilize machine-readable fact schemas for proof status, obligations, effects, capabilities, assumptions, policies, snapshots, and showcase